STOP PRESS: the Little Corellas project report is now available (click here to read our results)

 - Data collection:

-In order to test the ideas suggested in the workshops, we will need to collect data.
-For example, we might need to visit problem sites and assess the environment for comparison to sites where little corellas are not a problem.
-We will ask participants from the workshops to be involved in this work during autumn 2016.
-Training will be provided.
+In order to test the ideas suggested in the workshops, we needed to collect data.
+For example, visiting problem sites and assessing the environment for comparison to sites where little corellas are not a problem.

 - Data analysis:

-Using the data collected during the previous stage, we will test and refine the ideas from the workshops, exploring management options available to manage little corellas in South Australia.
-We will involve participants from earlier phases in this process during April-May, 2016.
+Using the data collected during the previous stage, we tested and refined the ideas from the workshops, exploring management options available to manage little corellas in South Australia.

 - Sharing results: